fleaf5/scintillometry/README.md

 cd ..
 ```

-8. Write/edit a job script as per the instructions below.
+8. Write/edit a job script per the instructions below.

 ##### Submitting small jobs (using debugjob) #####
-9. Copy the template job script `smalljob_template.sh` to a new name:
+9. Copy the template job script `jobscript_bgq_debugjob.sh` to a new name:
 ```
-cp smalljob_template.sh smalljob_name.sh
+cp jobscript_bgq_debugjob.sh smalljob_name.sh
 ```

 10. Edit the copy `smalljob_name.sh` (e.g. with emacs, vi).
 * *method* is the decomposition scheme. yty2 is the method used in Nilou's report.
 * Set parameters *offsetn*, *offsetm*, *n* and *m* to the values that were used in `extract_realData2.py`.
 * *p* is an integer parameter used in the decomposition (function currently unclear).
 It can be set to 2*m*, *m*, *m*/2, *m*/4.
 Fastest results reportedly occur for *p = m*/2 or *p = m*/4.
-* *pad* is a Boolean value which specifies whether or not to use padding (1 or 0; function currently unclear).
+* *pad* is a Boolean value which specifies whether or not to use padding (1 or 0).

 * *bg_size* is the number of nodes in the block.
 This is automatically set to 64 in a debugjob.
 * *NP* is the number of MPI processes. **It must be set to 2*n*.**